muxueya/HateDetectorDicMD/README.md

 python script.py
 ```

 The script will read comments from the `comments.txt` file and compare them against the words in `toxic_words.txt`.
-Toxic comments will be flagged and saved in `toxic_comments.txt`.
+Toxic comments will be flagged and saved in `comment_toxicity_results.csv`.

 ## Output